Phelan Hill

 Phelan Hill (born 21 July 1979) is a British rowing coxswain.
 He is a three-time world champion and an Olympic gold medallist.
 He competed in the Men's eight event at the 2012 Summer Olympics, winning a bronze medal.
 In 2016, he competed in the Men's eight event at the 2016 Summer Olympics, winning the gold medal.

-Early life
+Early life and education

 Hill was born and brought up in Bedford, and attended Bedford School, where he first learnt to row.
 He later attended the University of Leicester where he graduated in 2001 with a degree in Law (LLB).

 Rowing

 2011

 He was part of the British squad that topped the medal table at the 2011 World Rowing Championships in Bled, where he won a silver medal as part of the eight with Nathaniel Reilly-O'Donnell, Cameron Nichol, James Foad, Alex Partridge, Moe Sbihi, Greg Searle, Tom Ransley and Daniel Ritchie.